Faith

 This year, however, I’ve come to the conclusion that I truly don’t know how to actually forgive like God forgives.
 And, more so, that I desperately needed God’s help to do so.
 I’ve since been practicing His way and have seen how that has grown me in compassion and softened my heart.
 I’ve also been humbled to see how He’s been moving in the lives of those I’ve forgiven as a result.

-This topic is something that I talk about in greater detail in my latest video called “Faith to live unburdened” which is now up on YouTube.
+This topic is something that I talk about in greater detail in my latest video called “Live unburdened | Learning to forgive” which is now up on YouTube.

 Clothe yourselves, all of you, with humility toward one another, for “God opposes the proud but gives grace to the humble.”
 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.